JerryWestrick/Knowledge_Engineer/README.md

-OpenAI, Mistral, Anthropic are supported, I amd Now working on OLLama for local LLM execution.
+OpenAI, Mistral, Anthropic are supported, I am working on OLLama for local LLM execution.
 The program can be extended by modifying the "Knowledge Engineer Prompt File" Domain Specific Language (DSL).

 (That is a fancy way to say:  "by modifying the syntax of the **.kepf** files.")